 The preamble, SFD, and FLI are parsed and used to detect the payload data and FCS which are stored in RAM.
 A two-byte FCS is calculated on the received data and compared to the FCS value appended to the transmitted data, which generates a Cyclical Redundancy Check (CRC) result.
 Link Quality is measured over a 64 μs period after the packet preamble and stored in RAM.

-The MC13201 uses a packet mode where the data is processed as an entire packet and stored in Rx Packet RAM.
+If the MC13202 is in packet mode, the data is processed as an entire packet.
 The MCU is notified that an entire packet has been received via an interrupt.